-From my first flight I was hooked on it and knew that this was something I wanted to pursue.
-After a quick email to the UK Windsurf Association I found out that they would be running foil racing alongside the formula racing on the National Cup Series and that all I needed to enter was to become a member and pay my race fee.
+From my first flight, I was hooked on it and knew that this was something I wanted to pursue.
+After a quick email to the UK Windsurf Association, I found out that they would be running foil racing alongside the formula racing on the National Cup Series and that all I needed to enter was to become a member and pay my race fee.

 This was something discussed at length on various forums and facebook pages and from my experience (be it only one race) you need kit that will get you flying and able to sail upwind/downwind in 8 knots.
-Most of us had sail that were 9m or bigger however one of the racers was on a 7.8 slalom sail and able to make it work.
+Most of us had sail that was 9m or bigger however one of the racers was on a 7.8 slalom sail and able to make it work.

 The other, and perhaps more important, bit of kit to think about in light winds is the front wing.
 All bar one of the racers were on Starboard race foils (95 mast, 115 fuselage, 225 rear wind).
 The racers who had the 1000 front wing were able to pump more effectively onto the foil than those on the 800 wing, so a tip for the light winds is get a bigger front wing rather than a bigger sail.
 It probably helped that the top racers were also top RSX or Formula sailors.

 Firstly everyone at the event was extremely helpful and friendly so if you are thinking about doing your first race but are a bit anxious then don’t be.
-It was my first time and I didn’t really know what I was doing but the other racers and the organisers steered me in the right direction.
+It was my first time and I didn’t really know what I was doing but the other racers and the organizers steered me in the right direction.

 The first day of racing was very light with only one race in 6-8 knots.
-Due to the light winds only 2 racers managed to complete the course.
+Due to the light winds, only 2 racers managed to complete the course.

 The second day we were praying for wind and after a very light morning the wind finally filled in with 8-10 knots.
 3 racers were eventually completed with some close racing at the top.
 There was also some close racing in the lower half of the fleet with those of us who were not experienced racers.
-I’m sure the top racers were looking out for the wind shifts and favoured sides of the course but for me it was more a case of not dropping the sail or tacking in a lull.
+I’m sure the top racers were looking out for the wind shifts and favored sides of the course but for me, it was more a case of not dropping the sail or tacking in a lull.
 Unfortunately, I didn’t follow my own advice and a few bad tacks here and there put me in a solid 5th out of 6.

-Even though I didn’t do that well on the score board I had a fantastic time racing and pushing my gear beyond what I had ever done before.
+Even though I didn’t do that well on the scoreboard I had a fantastic time racing and pushing my gear beyond what I had ever done before.

 To those of you who can get your kit flying in 8 knots I urge you to give racing a go, even if you don’t do well you will improve your skills and have a great time doing it.